wasp-lang/wasp/waspc/README.md

 This is convention for Haskell, opposite to mixing them with source code as in Javascript for example.
 Not only that, but Haskell build tools don't have a good support for mixing them with source files, so even if we wanted to do that it is just not worth the hassle.

 Tests are run with `stack test`.
+They include both unit tests, and end-to-end tests of basic CLI commands.
 You can do `stack test --coverage` to see the coverage.

+To run unit tests only, you can do `stack test :waspc-test`.

+To run end-to-end tests only, you can do `stack test :e2e-test`.

 To run individual test, you can do `stack test --test-arguments "-p \"Some test description to match\""`.

-We don't yet have any integration (e2e) tests, but we plan to add them at some point.
-For now, best way is to manually run a Wasp app with `wasp start` and try stuff out.

 ## Code analysis